Welcome to Lung Cancer Screening

-Be sure to check with your insurance plan for screening coverage on CT Low Dose Lung Screenings (G0297).
+Be sure to check with your insurance plan for screening coverage on CT Low Dose Lung Screenings (CPT Code 71271).
 Not all plans are the same but most are required to cover this service and in most cases are covered at 100%.
 It is recommended that you contact your insurance company directly to verify.

 Resources for you

-NMC offers tobacco cessation classes and support through our Lifestyle Medicine Department.
-You can attend Fresh Start classes at our facility for free.
-Call 524-8480 for information, or for more assistance with your quit attempt, contact 802quits.org.
+NMC offers tobacco cessation classes and support in partnership with 802quits.org.
+For more assistance with your quit attempt, contact 802quits.org.

 Northwestern Medical Department also has a Pulmonology clinic and Pulmonary Rehabilitation programming.
 If you would like an appointment with our Pulmonologist, Dr. Nsour, call 802-524-8909.